-Stage 3 of the strata building inspections scheme involves the interim inspection carried out by the appointed building inspector and a report documenting the defects findings of the inspection.
+Stage 3 of the Strata Building Bond and Inspections Scheme involves the interim inspection carried out by the appointed building inspector and a report documenting the defects findings of the inspection.
 This report must be completed within 15 to 18 months of the date of the Occupation Certificate for the building.

 A few things about the inspections: